Geriatric Health Promotion and Disease Prevention

 Dr. Ashish Ansal is a family physician with the UIC, Miles Square Healthcare System, a primary care clinic focused on treating the underserved patient population.
 At Miles Square, Dr. Ansal serves as the Medical Director and clinical physician.
 Through his leadership role at Mile Square, Dr. Ansal works to improve high quality access to healthcare for patients in the Englewood community.
 He also serves as an Assistant Clinical Professor for the UIC family medicine program and helps train future physicians.
 Dr. Ansal completed his medical school training at Ross University School of Medicine, he completed his residency from University of Illinois at Chicago.

-Dr. Valerie Gruss is Clinical Assistant Professor in the UIC College of Nursing.
+Dr. Valerie Gruss is Associate Professor in the UIC College of Nursing.
 She is a board-certified Nurse Practitioner with a broad range of clinical expertise and research experience working in primary care and with multidisciplinary teams in a variety of settings.
 Dr. Gruss’ position at UIC blends her roles as researcher, clinician and educator.

 In 2015, Dr. Gruss was awarded a $2.5 million three year grant through the HRSA Geriatrics Workforce Enhancement Program (GWEP), to create an interprofessional education program for improving the care of older adults.
 Additionally, $100,000 per year was awarded to Dr. Gruss’ research in Alzheimer’s and associated dementias.
 She and her team have launched a free mobile app, Dementia Guide Expert for families, available on iOS and Android.
 In 2016, Dr. Gruss was awarded the GAPNA “Excellence in Research Award”.